 How Does Chantilly Lace compare to other popular white paint colors?

 Benjamin White Heron is another popular white paint color.
-We painted our kitchen/dining room White Heron before we painting our living room Chantilly Lace.
-You’ll see the picture below that it has a slight green undertone.
+We painted our kitchen/dining room, White Heron, before we painted our living room, Chantilly Lace.
+You’ll see in the picture below that it has a slight green undertone.
 It’s slightly cooler than Chantilly Lace but still does not have a stark feel.

 When the sun is down and the lights are on in this space, Benjamin Moore White Heron’s green undertones are more present.
 I don’t seem to have that issue with Chantilly Lace.
 Even with zero natural light, the paint color still feels pure white in our home.
 It is a color that I think you can be confident in when selecting a pure white.